joshsxlud/salud_josh_assignment_1/README.md

 ## Assignment
 Assignment 1, grasping the basics of git and github.

-# first git status output:
+# First git status output:
 On branch master
 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)